utkinn/PyGmod/docs/for_addon_developers/tutorial2.rst

     new_player:ChatPrint('Hello world!')
               ^

-Notice a colon here.
+Notice the colon.
 In PyGmod, there is a ``._.`` construction which plays the same role as colon in Lua.

 ::